halilozercan/BetterVideoPlayer/README.md

 ## Programmatic Configuration

-There are a few options that can be to change the default behavior of the `EasyVideoPlayer`:
+There are a options that can be used to change the default behavior of the `EasyVideoPlayer`:

 ```java
 EasyVideoPlayer player = // ...